MicroStrategy/embedding-sdk-docs/docs/add-functionality/embed-vis.md

 });
 ```

-If you don't enter values for `visualizationAppearances`, the dossier runs using the default behavior.
+If you don't enter values for `visualizationAppearances`, the dashboard runs using the default behavior.

 Multiple visualizations are not supported.
 This is because `size` is coupled on different visualizations, in which only one visualization can be maximized.